aleixmorgadas/awesome-engineering-strategy/README.md

 ## Templates

 - [Engineering Strategy Notion Template](https://aleixmorgadas.notion.site/Engineering-Strategy-Template-910ad428d3d14c5a9aef4a4c32c4a8ba) - A template with the core elements of an engineering strategy, the high-stake problem, the understanding phase, the direction, and coherent actions.

+## Supporting material

+- [Context mapping](https://github.com/ddd-crew/context-mapping) - Visualize the contract between bounded contexts and teams with a collection of patterns.
+- [Core domain charts](https://github.com/ddd-crew/core-domain-charts) - Help you to visualise the strategic importance of each (sub)domain or business capability in your architecture allowing you to make business model-aligned architectural decisions.

 ## Open Engineering Strategies